 #2 You are not a rival to your competitors

-- If you are not visible to search engines and interactive on social media compared to your competition, it’s time for a redesign
+- If you are not visible to search engines and do not have interactive social media marketing strategy that brings results unlike your competition, it’s time for a redesign.

 How can you know if your competitors are attracting more visitors or prospects?

-It’s crucial for you to continually monitor the competition.
+It’s crucial for you to continually monitor the competition and understand how competitive intelligence brings your benefits.
 Check out the list of the most shared content in your industry, if you are not on them, and your competition is, there are gaps you need to fill.